-I love a painted wooden sign all year, but the Christmas themed signs are probably my favorite.
-There are two places that really work for these if you have a sign that you want to show off.
+I love a painted wooden sign all year, but the Christmas-themed signs are beautiful.
+There are two spots that work well for signs that you want to show off.
 The first is above or on your mantle.
 I love the rustic touch this farmhouse sign brings to the entire living room.

 The other option for a larger sign is to place it on your front porch.
-You can either lean it up against a wall or post surrounded by other decorations or place it in an old fashioned rocking chair.
-This will make a big impact as you walk in your home.
+You can either lean it up against a wall or pillar surrounded by other decorations or place it in an old-fashioned rocking chair.
+This will make a big impact as you walk into your home.

 12. Farmhouse Style Wreaths